 Only tax expenditures that relate to Commonwealth taxes are reported in Table 5.1.
-As the GST is imposed and collected by the Commonwealth on behalf of the States, and the proceeds of the GST are not reported as Commonwealth revenue, this Statement does not cover GST.
+As the GST is imposed and collected by the Commonwealth on behalf of the States and Territories this Statement does not cover GST.

 5.2 Accrual estimates

-The fundamental distinction between cash and accrual accounting centers on timing - cash accounting records the transaction when the cash is exchanged, whereas accrual indicators record a financial flow at the time economic value is created, transformed, exchanged, transferred or extinguished, whether or not cash is exchanged at the time.
+The fundamental distinction between cash and accrual accounting centres on timing -cash accounting records the transaction when the cash is exchanged, whereas accrual indicators record a financial flow at the time economic value is created, transformed, exchanged, transferred or extinguished, whether or not cash is exchanged at the time.

-Under the TLM method of revenue recognition, the Commonwealth is deemed to have accrued revenue once an assessment of a tax liability has been made, whether that be by the Australian Taxation Office or by self-assessment.
+Under the TLM method of revenue recognition, the Commonwealth is deemed to have accrued revenue at the time a taxpayer makes a self-assessment or when an assessment of tax liability is raised by the Australian Taxation Office or the Australian Customs Service.
 In many instances, this method retains elements of cash revenue recognition, for example where assessment and payment occur at the same time.